-RICHARD C. PLEUS, PhD, heads Intertox Inc., the scientific research and consulting company he founded in 1995.
-Within Intertox, he brings his deep knowledge of toxicology to aid in the legal and business side of toxicity assessment.
-To date, he has performed more than 400 toxicological assessments and has tested the impact of hundreds of chemicals in medicine, medical products, consumer products, air, soil, water, food, and waste.
+RICHARD C. PLEUS, Ph.D., heads Intertox Inc., the scientific research and consulting company he founded in 1995.
+Within Intertox, he brings deep knowledge of toxicology to assist in protecting public health.
+To date, he has performed more than 600 toxicological assessments and has analyzed the impact of hundreds of chemicals on human health for aviation and space travel, medicine, medical products, consumer products, air, soil, water, food and waste.

-- Determining effects of chemicals on the human body, including nanomaterials, pharmaceuticals, hydrocarbons, pesticides, and volatile and non-volatile organic compounds;
+- Determining effects of chemicals on the human body, including chemical warfare agents, metals, nanomaterials, pharmaceuticals, chlorinated hydrocarbons, pesticides, volatile and non-volatile organic compounds and mycotoxins.

-- Conducting toxicological product safety assessments and workplace safety assessments;
+- Conducting toxicological product and workplace safety assessments.

-Dr. Pleus has conducted extensive scientific research at Intertox, as an individual researcher, and with his global network of colleagues.
-He has won 6 grants for research in the last 10 years, has published numerous peer-reviewed articles, and written and edited books and book chapters on diverse subjects in toxicology and nanotechnology.
-He has served as a US delegate for national and international scientific conferences, including the US-Russia Bilateral Presidential Commission on Science and Technology, and the International Organization for Standardization (ICO) Technical Committee (TC) 229.
-His ability to present scientific information in clear, layman’s terms, have made him a sought-after expert witness in litigation and a featured presenter for businesses, trade organizations, and universities across North America, Europe, Asia, and the Middle East.
+Dr. Pleus has conducted extensive scientific research at Intertox as an individual and with his global network of colleagues.
+He has won 6 grants for research in the last 10 years, published numerous peer-reviewed articles and written and edited books and chapters on diverse subjects in toxicology and nanotechnology.
+He has served as a U.S. delegate for national and international scientific conferences, including the U.S.-Russia Bilateral Presidential Commission on Science and Technology.
+His consistent presentation of scientific information in clear, layman’s terms, has made him a sought-after expert and presenter for businesses, trade organizations, and universities across North America, Europe, Asia, Africa, South America, and the Middle East.

-Dr. Pleus earned a PhD in environmental toxicology from the University of Minnesota, where he had earlier completed his Masters in environmental health.
+Dr. Pleus earned a Ph.D. in environmental toxicology from the University of Minnesota, where he had earlier completed his Masters of Science in environmental public health.
 Dr. Pleus’ undergraduate work was at Michigan State University, where he graduated with honors in physiology.
 He conducted his post-doctoral training in neuropharmacology at the University of Nebraska Medical Center.